microsoft/pxt/docs/writing-docs/snippets.md

 ### cards

-The **cards** "language" displays a code card for each function call.
+The **cards** "language" displays a code card for a valid namespace member.
+The card will show a block (when defined) the namespace member along with its jsDoc description.
+The card also serves as a clickable link to a reference doc page, if available, for the function.

     ```cards
     basic.showNumber(0)